ohiya/StackedBarChart/README.md

 <img width="45%" src="Images/StandardChart.png"</img> <br/>
 The Bar is divided into different segments, which is perfect to compare different things, e.g. the budget for projects.

+##How to install?
+Just copy and paste the "StackedBarChart.swift"-file in your project.
+You find it in my example-project

 ##How to use?
 My StackedBarChart is very simple (that was the goal) and is very easy to use (the other goal :)). <br />
 Just instaciate a new StackedBarChart: